openstack/keystone/doc/source/setup.rst

 PyPi Packages and VirtualEnv
 ----------------------------

-We recommend establishing a virtualenv to run keystone within.
-Virtualenv limits the python environment to just what you're installing as dependencies, useful to keep a clean environment for working on Keystone.
+We recommend establishing a virtualenv to run keystone within. virtualenv limits the Python environment to just what you're installing as dependencies, useful to keep a clean environment for working on Keystone.
 The tools directory in keystone has a script already created to make this very simple::